How to snake a drain? Sometimes you need a quick fix to your slow-moving drain. Or maybe pouring boiling water down the drain doesn’t work anymore?

 How does a drain snake work?

-Whereas a plunger creates a vacuum to attract the material with the intention of loosening or breaking up a blockage, a drain snake is pushed down the drain to the point of blockage.
+A plunger creates a vacuum to attract the material to loosen or break up a blockage; a drain snake is pushed down the drain to the blockage point.

-There it breaks up the material causing blockage which is hence flushed out.
-The snake also assists in acquiring access to the clog thereby pulling it out.
+There it breaks up the material, causing the blockage, which is hence flushed out.
+The snake also assists in acquiring access to the clog, thereby pulling it out.
 Snakes may be manually or electronically operated.